Youth Transition Services

 Life Skills Training

 All FCCS youth age 14 and older are eligible to participate in this 10-week training program.
 Life Skills Training is designed to provide youth with the necessary skills for independent living.
-Topics include: budgeting, money management and shopping, job readiness and much more.
+Topics include: money management, establishing a household, job readiness and much more.

 Support is also available for those youth who decide to pursue higher education.
 They can be linked to financial resources for college or vocational training.
 The agency also has a special mentoring program for college-bound youth.
 Adults serve as mentors to help prospective students plan for their education and maintain their focus.
 Ongoing connections like these are vital for these young people who are striving to make it on their own.
 Click here to learn more about the College-Bound Mentoring Program.